microsoftarchive/BatchAI/recipes/CNTK/CNTK-GPU-Python/cli-instructions.md

 * Delete the cluster or resize it to have zero node to not pay for compute resources when you are not using them.

 In this recipe, we will:
-* Will create a new storage account, Azure File Share with two folders `logs` and `scripts` to store jobs output and training scripts, and Azure Blob Contaier `data` to store training data;
-* Will deploy the training script and the training data to the storage account before job submission;
 * Create a single node GPU cluster (with `Standard_NC6` VM size) with name `nc6`;
+* Create a new storage account, Azure File Share with two folders `logs` and `scripts` to store jobs output and training scripts, and Azure Blob Contaier `data` to store training data;
+* Deploy the training script and the training data to the storage account before job submission;
 * During the job submission we will instruct Batch AI to mount the Azure File Share and Azure Blob Container on the cluster's node and make them available as regular file system at `$AZ_BATCHAI_JOB_MOUNT_ROOT/logs`, `$AZ_BATCHAI_JOB_MOUNT_ROOT/scripts` and `$AZ_BATCHAI_JOB_MOUNT_ROOT/data`, where `AZ_BATCHAI_JOB_MOUNT_ROOT` is an environment variable set by Batch AI for the job.